Your trauma response isn't random. It's as predictable as your Enneagram type. And that's your way out.

 The Truth About Your Trauma

 Your trauma response saved your life.
-That fight, flight, freeze, or fawn response?
-That was brilliance under fire.
+That fight, flight, freeze, or fawn response was brilliance under fire.
 A child’s genius solution to an impossible situation.

-But here’s the thing: You’re not in danger anymore.
-The war is over, but you’re still in combat mode.
+But you’re not in danger anymore.
+The war is over, yet you’re still in combat mode.

 The non-negotiables: